 Communication and language - C & L

 Communication and language is one of the prime areas of learning.
 Here are some ideas for planning an activity which supports children’s learning and development in communication and language...

-Theme - Elmer the Elephant
+Activity idea - Elmer the Elephant

 C & L - Support children to learn about the letter ‘E’.
 You could cut the letter out of sandpaper or card for them to trace and the children might enjoy writing ‘E’ for Elmer in the messy tray, with sand or soil… intended learning - to learn about initial letters;